 • We strengthen Belize’s workforce by forming young men and women, who are responsible and take pride in their work.

 In September 2013 Project Heal launched a literacy program called the Academy of Reading for the school.
 The Academy of Reading Program is a computer-assisted literacy intervention program for struggling readers.
-Additionally an Extended day Program was launched for 20 standard 3 students.
+Additionally an Extended day Program was launched for 60 students in the top three classes (20 each from Standards 4-6).
 These students have an extended of day of two additional hours for four days a week and an extended year of 11 months.
-This time is spend utilizing the academy of reading software, Art Program, Remedial Reading, Homework time, and engaging in extracurricular effort with an emphasis on music, art, athletics and technology.
-The Extended day Program will be expanding every academic year.
-Project HEALhopes this program will lead to greater academic success, and a brighter future.
+This time is spent utilizing the Academy of Reading software, Art Program, Remedial Reading, Homework time, and engaging in extracurricular activities with an emphasis on music, art, athletics and technology.

 St. Vincent De Paul